-- Momentum for Change.
+- Strategies for Organizational Change.
 Our program will help you articulate the ways in which equity is linked to the bigger picture of value and health care reform.
 You’ll leave better able to make the case for change and garner the support of key stakeholders within your organization.
 The majority of our alumni report that the program gave them a new vision of their role as a health care leader able to foster meaningful change.

-- A Path Forward.
+- A Clear Path Forward.
 Through the DLP, you’ll identify techniques and strategies that can be immediately deployed to address disparities within your organization.
 By tackling real-world situations through DLP projects, you’ll leave with concrete steps and a plan of action.

 - Critical Support.
 Through your project work and your DLP peer network, you will receive practical support and feedback that will help you to build and refine strategies long after your DLP year is over.

 At the conclusion of this program, the DLP participants will be able to:

 - Articulate the ways in which equity is linked to healthcare transformation, health care reform, value-based purchasing, accreditation and quality measurement